allangibson870-ux/TCWT-Total-Coherence-Wave-Theory/README.md

   - **Planetary / strong-field scale**: Recovers the Einstein / Newtonian limit for high-acceleration systems (e.g., L 98-59 d).
   - **Galactic scale**: Produces MOND-like flat rotation curves through nonlinear gradient amplification — no dark matter particles required.
   - **Extreme near-horizon scale**: Predicts **~15% excess periastron precession** for S-stars orbiting Sgr A* due to "Hum-Drag" against the saturated vacuum (consistent with observed deviations from pure GR).
-- **Cosmological fate**: Expansion is reinterpreted as **Ghost-Leakage Relaxation** (∂ₜG ≈ ∇²θ), driving the universe toward eventual return to a state of Total Coherence — the Great Hum.
+- **Cosmological fate**: Expansion is reinterpreted as **Ghost-Leakage Relaxation** (∂ₜG ≈ ∇²θ), driving the universe toward eventual return to a state of Total Coherence —

 TCWT offers a unified scalar-field alternative to General Relativity + dark matter/energy, with testable signatures across scales and no requirement for additional particles or higher-curvature terms.